Urban Camping in Ohio

 Streetsboro/Cleveland KOA

-If you want to know where to urban camp in Ohio close to Cleveland, consider Streetsboro/Cleveland KOA in Streetsboro.
+If you want to stay near Cleveland while urban camping in Ohio, consider Streetsboro/Cleveland KOA in Streetsboro.
 All RV sites come with full hookups and a private patio.
 The KOA has planned events and daily activities along with a swimming pool and fishing spot.

 Hidden Valley RV and Mobile Home Park

 Guests feel at home during long and short stays at Hidden Valley RV and Mobile Home Park in Cincinnati.
-The RV park requires a minimum reservation of one week and has 25 sites that can accommodate all types of RVs, and they have full hookups.
+The RV park requires a minimum reservation of one week and has 25 sites full hookup that can accommodate all types of RVs, meaning you’ll stay in comfort no matter what kind of rig you travel in.

 Winton Woods Campground